iamprakash89/Guvi_tasks/Day7-ShellScriptingPart-2/ReadMe.md

 ####  TASK1 Create a shell script to print the HTTP error code of guvi.in & print, the success/failure message based on the error code response

-The below script will check teh status code of the domain name.
-IF the status code is 200 then it will display a up and running otherwise the output shows not accessible.
+The below script will check the status code of the domain name.
+IF the status code is 200 then it will display a up and running  status otherwise the output shows not accessible.

 --write-out used for capturing the status code.

 --silent and --output options are used to prevent curl from printing any output to the console.

 ```